AlphaLynx0/PKGBUILDs/README.md

 ## Licence

 Per [Arch Linux RFC 40](https://rfc.archlinux.page/0040-license-package-sources/), most packages are licensed under the BSD Zero Clause License, with a LICENSE file containing the full 0BSD text in the package's directory.
+If a package directory does not contain that LICENSE file, it is not under the terms of this license.